mgreenig/IgCraft/README.md

 ![schematic](images/schematic.png)

-IgCraft is a human antibody sequence generative model that can perform a both unconditional and conditional sampling and flexibly condition on structural data.
+IgCraft is a human antibody sequence generative model that can perform both unconditional and conditional sampling and flexibly condition on structural data.
 Specifically we demonstrate that the model achieves competitive performance on the following tasks: